Two police body cameras capture the struggle leading to George Floyd's death - NewsChannel 3-12

 Two police body cameras capture the struggle leading to George Floyd’s death

-Police body camera footage showing Minneapolis police pointing a gun at George Floyd and struggling with him during his fatal arrest was released Monday.
+Police body camera footage showing Minneapolis police pointing a gun at George Floyd and struggling with him during his fatal arrest was released by the court on Monday.

-CNN is reviewing the videos.
-The network was permitted last month to view, but not air, the May 25 footage.
+CNN was permitted last month to view, but not air, the May 25 footage.
 Eleven weeks after Floyd’s killing, protesters continue to take their anger to the streets of American cities.

 The footage, roughly an hour in length, comes from the body cameras of former officers Thomas Lane and J. Alexander Kueng, who were the first to respond to a store where Floyd was accused of passing a fake $20 bill.